 If you were to cut a natural honeycomb, straight from the hive, raw honey would drip and ooze right out.
 Be aware of specialty honeys sold in stores that claim to be raw when they are in fact altered.
 Creamed honey is one example: this process uses low temperatures to slow the crystallization process of raw honey, and creates a silky, but firm, whipped-like consistency.
 While fundamentally changed, creamed honey certainly has its place in the pantry, particularly if home-made, the old fashioned way, so as to preserve the honey’s nutrients and flavor integrity, and many love it for its easy use in the kitchen.
 Firmer texture means less mess, and it can be easily flavored.

-5. Never Feed Honey To Infants Under 1 Year Old
+5. Don’t Feed Honey to Infants Less Than 1 Year Old

 Honey contains Clostridium botulinum (botulism) spores that can colonize the unsealed gut and young immune system, resulting in infant botulism.
 Very wee ones will have to wait a bit until they can enjoy the honeybee’s sweetness.